zkcrossteam/zkc-by-example/README.md

-# ZKC-by-example
+# zkc-by-example

-> ZKC-by-example contains some examples demonstrating how to create a ZKCross wasm application and deploy the proof to the chain with [ZKC-SDK][1].
+> zkc-by-example contains some examples demonstrating how to create a ZKCross wasm application, generate and verify the zkProof on-chain by using [zkc-sdk][1].

 ## Example list

 1.  **Hello World**

-    To get started, we'll compile TypeScript/C/Rust into WebAssembly and initialize it with the ZKC SDK.
-Then, we can call the methods exported from WebAssembly to obtain a lucky number.
+    To get started, we'll compile TypeScript/C/Rust into WebAssembly and initialize it with the zkc-sdk.
+Then, we can call the methods exported from WebAssembly..

 2.  **ZK Hello World**

     Basics of zkWasm-C. In this example, we'll add zkWasm-C as a submodule, compile it, and call its methods.
-Afterwards, we'll prove our inputs and deploy the proof to the chain with ZKC SDK.
+Afterwards, we'll prove our inputs and deploy the proof to the chain with zkc-sdk

 3.  **Dice Game**